sig-rpc/sig-rpc.github.io/_profilers/python/viztracer.md

 # Your code here
 ```

-After the cell has been executed, a "Show VizTracer Report" button will appear, if clicked this will open the results with `vizviewer`.
+After the cell has been executed, a "Show VizTracer Report" button will appear, if clicked this will open the results with `vizviewer` (explaind above).

 ## Limitations